Ask Krrish Contact Us

 Adhering to best practices ensures your Lightning Web Components are performant, maintainable, secure, and reusable.

-• Container vs. Presentational: Separate concerns.
-Container components handle data fetching and logic, while presentational components focus solely on rendering UI based on input properties.
+• Container vs. Presentational: Container components handle data fetching and logic; presentational components focus solely on rendering UI based on input properties.

-• Unidirectional Data Flow: Data flows down from parent to child via @api properties.
-Events flow up from child to parent via custom events.
+• Unidirectional Data Flow: Data flows down via @api; events flow up via custom events.

-• Use @wire for Data Fetching: Prefer @wire for read-only data from Salesforce/Apex due to its reactivity and caching benefits.
-Use imperative Apex for DML or when explicit control over execution is needed.
+• Prefer @wire for Read-Only Data: Use imperative Apex only for DML or when explicit execution control is needed.

 • Lazy Loading: Load data or components only when needed.

 • Minimize DOM Manipulation: Let the framework handle DOM updates.
-Avoid direct document.querySelector or this.template.querySelector unless absolutely necessary, especially in renderedCallback without guards.
+Avoid this.template.querySelector without guards in renderedCallback.

-• Optimize Apex Calls: Ensure your Apex methods are bulkified and selective to avoid governor limits.
+• Optimize Apex Calls: Ensure Apex methods are bulkified and selective to avoid governor limits.

-• Sanitize User Input: Always sanitize any user input before using it in queries or DML operations to prevent injection attacks.
+• Sanitize User Input: Always sanitize input before using it in queries or DML operations.

-• Clear Naming Conventions: Use consistent and descriptive names for components, properties, methods, and events.
+• Clear Naming Conventions: Use consistent, descriptive names for components, properties, methods, and events.

-• Comments: Document complex logic, especially for non-obvious parts.
+• Comments: Document complex logic and non-obvious parts of the code.

-• Use Lightning Base Components: Utilize standard lightning- components (e.g., lightning-button, lightning-input, lightning-datatable) whenever possible.
-They are performant, accessible, and adhere to Salesforce Lightning Design System (SLDS).
+• Use Lightning Base Components: Utilize standard lightning- components (e.g., lightning-button, lightning-input, lightning-datatable) — they are performant, accessible, and SLDS-compliant.

-• Test Apex Integration: Ensure your Apex methods called by LWC are covered by Apex unit tests.
+• Test Apex Integration: Ensure all Apex methods called by LWC are covered by Apex unit tests.

 9. Conclusion & Next Steps